yuxng/posecnn-pytorch/README.md

 ### Citation

-If you find PoseCNN useful in your research, please consider citing:
+If you find the package is useful in your research, please consider citing:

     @inproceedings{xiang2018posecnn,
-        Author = {Xiang, Yu and Schmidt, Tanner and Narayanan, Venkatraman and Fox, Dieter}, Title = {PoseCNN: A Convolutional Neural Network for 6D Object Pose Estimation in Cluttered Scenes}, Journal   = {Robotics: Science and Systems (RSS)}, Year = {2018}
+        Author = {Xiang, Yu and Schmidt, Tanner and Narayanan, Venkatraman and Fox, Dieter}, Title = {PoseCNN: A Convolutional Neural Network for 6D Object Pose Estimation in Cluttered Scenes}, booktitle   = {Robotics: Science and Systems (RSS)}, Year = {2018}
+    }

+    @inproceedings{deng2019pose,
+        author    = {Xinke Deng and Arsalan Mousavian and Yu Xiang and Fei Xia and Timothy Bretl and Dieter Fox}, title     = {PoseRBPF: A Rao-Blackwellized Particle Filter for 6D Object Pose Tracking}, booktitle = {Robotics: Science and Systems (RSS)}, year      = {2019}
     }

 ### Installation